bitex-la/bitex-guides/_docs/rate_limiting/README.md

+---
+layout: doc_full
+title: "Quotas and Rate Limiting"
+description: "Some notes about DDOS and (not) stressing our API."
+topic: true
+---

 # Quotas, Rate Limiting, DDOS protection

 Please limit your usage to 5 requests a second, running over that limit may result in a 429 HTTP